 Is cornmeal gluten free?
 Corn is one of the most popular foods in the world.
 According to worldatlas.com, corn makes up 19.5 percent of the world’s calorie intake.
-Cornmeal is a course flour made from corn which is used in baking in many countries.
+Cornmeal is a coarse ground meal (like coarser flour) made from corn which is used in baking in many countries.
 Gluten intolerant people and Celiacs cannot eat flours such as wheat, rye, barley etc. However, can they eat cornmeal?
+Let’s find out!

 Is Cornmeal Gluten Free?
 Yes with Caution